kulfoniasty/scores/README.md

 - WorldCup is a domain object - keeps the knowledge of teams playing and does not allow the same team to play at the same time
 - ScoreBoard finally is just a display screen.
 Moreover there can be as many ScoreBoards as we need.
 There can also be arbitrarily many observers, e.g. News Feeds, Emails, SMS service etc.
 - Match and Score keep their state and handle transitions.
 In an immutable way of course.

+# Open For Change - Closed for Modification

+Picture having a new requirement to add cards to matches.
+So that we can call `math.card(player, color)`
+- In the `rich-domain` the only class that needs changes is `Match`

+    - any observers are moreover free to implement the new state update at will.
+They can also ignore it.
+- In the `explicit` solution we would have to touch a ScoreBoard to expose a new action and then forward this action to a match itself changing the `Match` class.